Tom Brady plans to play for “six or seven years”

 Tom Brady told Robert Kraft that he intends to continue playing for “six or seven years”

-New England Patriots quarterback Tom Brady plans to play six to seven more years, he recently told owner Robert Kraft.
-Albert Breer of the MMQB reports that conversation took place as recently as two or three days ago.
+New England Patriots quarterback Tom Brady recently told owner Robert Kraft that he plans to play in the NFL for six or seven more years, reports Albert Breer of The MMQB.

-"As recently as 2 or 3 days ago, he assured me that he'd be willing to play another 6 or 7 years," Kraft said.
+"As recently as two or three days ago, he assured me that he'd be willing to play another six or seven years," Kraft said.

-Brady's current contract runs through the 2019 season.
-Brady is 39 years old and if he were to play six to seven more years, he would be 45 or 46 years old when he retires.

-Brady has only missed one season due to injury when he was out in 2008 due to knee surgery.
-He was suspended four games during the 2016-17 season.
+Brady is currently 39 years old, and his current contract runs through the 2019 season.
+The quarterback has only missed one season due to injury in 2008, and he was suspended four games during the 2016–17 season.

 • Podcast: Goodell goes long on rule changes, officials and more

-Kraft also said that he hoped Belichick sticks around a few more years.
-Belichick is 64 years old.
+Kraft also said that he hopes Patriots coach Bill Belichick, who is currently 64 years old, sticks around a few more years.

 "I hope he coaches into his 80s.
-I see Warren Buffett and Rupert Murdoch in their mid 80s and they're performing well," Kraft added.
+I see Warren Buffett and Rupert Murdoch in their mid-80s, and they're performing well," Kraft added.